brakit-ai/brakit/README.md

 **See what your app is actually doing.**

-One command.
 Every request, query, and security issue — before you ship.

 Open source · Local only · Zero config · 2 dependencies